vincehacks/ReactJS/README.md

 # ReactJS
-All React Code notes by Vince Chang
+All ReactJS notes by Vince Chang

 ### REACTJS CODECADEMY PART 1